1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 ??? info

     You can see that the maximum feed rate for the extruder E0 is set to 25mm/s.
 That means that this is the *limit* for the retraction speed also!
-See the following section for more informations about it.
+See the following section for more information about it.

 **Default Max Acceleration** (change/s) change = mm/s (Maximum start speed for accelerated moves): 500, 500, 100, 1000 -> you can override them with `M201`